adidas/api-guidelines/execution/batch-operations.md

 ## Results of Bulk Operation
 Every bulk operation **MUST** be atomic and treated as any other operation.

 > _The server must implement bulk requests as atomic.
-If the request is for creating 10 addresses, the server should create all 10 addresses before returning a successful response code.
+If the request is for creating ten addresses, the server should create all ten addresses before returning a successful response code.
 The server should not commit changes partially in the case of failures._

-## DO NOT USE "POST Tunneling"
+## DO NOT USE "POST Tunneling."
 Every API **MUST** avoid tunneling multiple HTTP Request using one POST request.
-Instead provide an application-specific resource to process the batch request.
+Instead, provide an application-specific resource to process the batch request.

 ## Non-atomic Bulk Operations